Tejas3018/diligent/README.md

-This project fulfills the assessment requirements using Cursor-style workflows
+This project fulfills the assessment requirements using Cursor ide

 1. Synthetic Data Generation
 Run: